Search

 Back to top

-• Do not use a sander without an exhaust system or a dust collector present that is in good working order.
-Empty the collector when 1/4 full.
+• Do not use a sander without an exhaust system or a dust collector in good working order.
+Empty the collector when 1/4 full to prevent fire hazards.
 The dust created when sanding can be a fire and explosion hazard.
-Proper ventilation is essential.
+See Combustible Dust for more information.

-• Do not exert excessive pressure on a moving sander.
-The weight of the sander supplies adequate pressure for the job.
+• Do not exert excessive pressure on the sander.
+Let the sander's weight do the work.

-• Do not work on unsecured stock unless it is heavy enough to stay in place.
-Clamp the stock into place or use a "stop block" to prevent movement.
+• Do not work on unsecured materials unless it is heavy enough to stay in place.
+Use clamps or stop blocks to prevent movement.

-• Do not cover the air vents of the sander.
+• Do not cover the air vents of the sander to prevent overheating.

 Refer to Powered Hand Tools - Basic Safety for Electric Tools for general safety tips.